The secret to success

 IVF protocols and procedures are standard throughout the world.
-Variations in drug quality, dosage and timing are the only real differences.
-The rise of IVF success rates in since 2012 are not due to advancements in research.
+Variations in drug quality, dosage, and timing are the only real differences.
+The rise of IVF success rates since 2012 are not due to advancements in research.
 There have been no significant advancements in IVF since egg freezing in 1997.
 The processes of IVF treatment have barely changed since 1984.

 If IVF has not changed in 40 years, what accounts for the improved success rates?

 One answer is that more people use IVF now than ever before.
 Governments subsidize treatments for couples making it more affordable; thus, IVF centers more common now.
 In the past, you had to go to a capital city to find one.
 The increase in people using IVF would create a statistical improvement in the odds of it working.

 However, this is not the full story.
 Drug quality has improved.
 Hormones synthesized from women’s urine created the original drugs for IVF.
 Nowadays, recombinant DNA technology has improved the quality of medicines used.
 The actions of the drugs and the way they are used have not changed.
 The drugs have improved egg pick up rates in healthy women, but not done much for those less fortunate.

 The real reason for the increase in IVF success rates in the last ten years is…